jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - require a properly trained team that understands how to read and interpret info, and escalation procedures to follow when a legitimate alert is raised
     - SIEM systems represent technology, process, and people, and each is important to overall effectiveness
     - a SIEM includes significant intelligence functionality, allowing large amounts of logged events and analysis and correlation of the same to occur very quickly
+  - SIEM solutions enhance threat detection and incident response, provide visibility and compliance management, and with AI and automation improve the security team's effectiveness
-  - SIEM capabilities include:
+  - Key capabilities include:
     - Aggregation
     - Normalization
     - Correlation
     - Secure storage
     - Analysis
     - Reporting

-- 7.2.3 Security orchestration, automation and response (SOAR)
   - **Security Orchestration, Automation, and Response (SOAR)**: refers to a group of technologies that allow orgs to respond to some incidents automatically; SOAR tech automates responses to incidents; a primary benefit is that this reduces the workload of admins, and it removes/reduces the possibility of human error by having a computer/system respond
-  - **Playbook**: a document or checklist that defines how to verify an incident
+  - **Playbook**: a document or checklist that defines how to respond to an incident
-  - **Runbook**: implements the playbook data into an automated tool
+  - **Runbook**: implementation of the playbook's documented processes; implements the playbook's content, translating steps into automated actions
   - SOAR allows security admins to define these incidents and the response, typically using playbooks and runbooks
   - Both SOAR and SIEM platforms can help detect and, in the case of SOAR, respond to threats against your software development efforts
     - devs can be resistant to anything that slows down the development process, and this is where DevSecOps can help build the right culture, and balance the needs of developers and security

-- 7.2.4 Continuous monitoring and tuning
+- 7.2.3 Continuous monitoring and tuning
   - Effective continuous monitoring encompasses technology, processes, and people
     - Continuous monitoring steps are:
       - Define